atimpone/aws-foundation-journey/0-common/1-tenets.md

 # 8. Keep apace with latest best practices and AWS capabilities.

-As more capabilities are built into the AWS platform and additional best practices are development, ensure that this guidance is kept up-to-date.
+As more capabilities are built into the AWS platform and additional best practices are developed, ensure that this guidance is kept up-to-date.